eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

-This option specifies whether the output is to be appended to an existing log file.
+This option specifies whether the output should be appended to an existing log file.
 The default is to create a new log file each time, which is generally the best option if a detailed log is generated.

 The default value is: "false".